netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD","SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # RESTCONF Extensions

 A RESTCONF server that implements the Trace Context propagation mechanism defined in this document MUST support the Trace Context traceparent header as defined in {{W3C-Trace-Context}}.

 A RESTCONF server MAY support the Trace Context tracestate header as defined in {{W3C-Trace-Context}}.
+Note that while the W3C Trace Context specification mandates that tracing tools forwarding traces MUST propagate both traceparent and tracestate headers (Section 2.3 of {{W3C-Trace-Context}}), RESTCONF servers may act as trace endpoints rather than forwarding intermediaries.
+Since the tracestate header carries vendor-specific opaque data, its support is intentionally made optional to accommodate implementations that do not require vendor-specific trace context propagation.

-When interacting with these headers, the RESTCONF server follow the specifications of section 2.3 in {{W3C-Trace-Context}}.
-A detailed processing model example is also provided in the document.
+When interacting with these headers, the RESTCONF server follows the specifications of section 2.3 in {{W3C-Trace-Context}}, therefore a RESTCONF server MAY also participate in a trace by modifying the traceparent header and the relevant vendor-specific parts of the tracestate header, for example when acting as an intermediary that contributes its own span to the distributed trace.

 ## Error Handling